smilies-polito/cRNA-seq-interneurons-markers-analysis/README.md

 ## "Results" folder
 In the "Plots" folder there are all the final plots of the markers metrics, that one can find also in the paper.

 In the "Tables" folder there are all the tables with the results of the metrics calculations.
+One can easily load them on R.